Trottier

 Trottier is a family name in France, Canada and the United States.
 It is one of the most common family names in the province of Québec (Canada).
 A Trottier family came from France to Canada in 1646.
 A family from Quebec then migrated to San Francisco in the 1910s.

 The first Trottiers in Québec

 The Trottiers were among the first French settlers in New France.
-Born to Jules Trottier I of Mortagne-au-Perche, Orne, Lower Normady, France; Jules (Gilles) Trottier II, born around 1591 in Igé (Orne, Normandy, France), dispatched to New France by contract at La Rochelle on July 4, 1646.
+Born to Jules Trottier I of Mortagne-au-Perche, Orne, Lower Normandy, France; Jules (Gilles) Trottier II, born around 1591 in Igé (Orne, Normandy, France), dispatched to New France by contract at La Rochelle on July 4, 1646.
 Aboard the ship, "The Cardinal", The Trottier Family arrived in Quebec, Canada on September 23, 1646.
 A plaque was erected at St. Martin's Parish in France to commemorate he and the other men that left the town to settle in North America.
 Jules worked as a carpenter and labourer.
 He settled in New France with his wife, Catherine Loiseau, and their children: